Consensys/doc.tessera/docs/HowTo/Configure/Orion-Mode.md

 * Attempts to retrieve the [privacy group](../../Concepts/Privacy-Groups.md) and its associated members for transactions sent with `privacyGroupId`.
 * Creates a legacy privacy group for transactions sent with `privateFor` containing a list of recipient keys.
-* Uses SHA-512/256 to generate 32-byte hashes of encrypted payloads to be returned to Besu versions prior to 25.1.0.
+* Uses SHA-512/256 to generate 32-byte hashes of encrypted payloads to be returned to Besu.
 * Adds support for `/receive` `POST` requests using the `application/json` media type.
-* Includes the `senderKey` (for Besu versions prior to 25.1.0 sender authentication) and the transaction's associated `privacyGroupId` in responses to `/receive` requests.
+* Includes the `senderKey` (for Besu sender authentication) and the transaction's associated `privacyGroupId` in responses to `/receive` requests.